sumeshmon/react/readme.md

 # Start of react
- npx create-expo-app@latest <br>
+ npx create-react-app project-name <br>
- npm create vite@latest 01basicvite -- --template react
+ npm create vite@latest 01basicvite -- --template react (-- --template react can used if the arrow key is not working)

 # refresh
 Arrow functions <br>